brson/brson.github.com/_posts/2017-04-05-minimally-nice-maintainer.md

 ideas, our own dogma.
-It's a hard thing to do: it's so tempting to stick to what is comfortable; to force those difficult decisions that have already been decided to stay in the past; to never let go of our pride and admit we were wrong, or made mistakes
+It's a hard thing to do: it's so tempting to stick to what is comfortable; to force those difficult decisions that have already been decided to stay in the past; to never let go of our pride and admit we were wrong, or made mistakes.

 But it gets easier with practice, and you might even come to find that admitting your mistakes brings relief - it feels liberating to let